QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: QPET Design Details

-Beyond the linear format described in Eq.~\ref{eq:linear}, regarding generalized multivariate QoI function $F\left(x_1,\dots,x_n\right)$, we use the linear approximation of it for computing point-wise error bounds, leveraging the first-order differentials of $F$.
-For each specific variable set $\left\{x_i\right\}$, we have:
+Beyond the variable-separated format described in Eq.~\ref{eq:linear}, regarding a non-variable-separated multivariate QoI function $F\left(x_1,\dots,x_n\right)$, to separate the variables so that techniques described in Section~\ref{sec:varsep} can be applied, we use its approximation for computing point-wise error bounds, leveraging the first-order differentials of $F$ (using higher-order differentials will bring cross partial derivatives, failing to separate the variables).
+Specifically, we have: